pthom/cleantype/README.md

 In order to configure the behavior of cleantype:

 * Duplicate the file `.cleantype.json` at the root of the cleantype repository, and place it wherever in the hierarchy of the parent directories of your application.
-_Note_ : you can also edit the example json file via [an interactive online editor](https://jsoneditoronline.org/?id=df38aa61554e4aad92883eaede62edc2)
+<br/>_Note_: you can also edit the example json file via [an interactive online editor](https://jsoneditoronline.org/?id=df38aa61554e4aad92883eaede62edc2)
 * Edit this file as a normal json file
 * Save this file in anywhere in the hierarchy of the parent directories of the execution directory.